EduardBargues/cicd-template/README.md

 - **development**

-  A (dummy) service is included in the _src_ folder.
-The folder includes a functional serverless web-api developed in dotnet-core-3.1 with unit-tests and a '_/diagnostics_' endpoint that returns '_diagnostics-ok_' when called.
+  A (dummy) application is included in the _src_ folder.
+The folder includes a functional serverless api supported by 4 lambdas.
+Lambdas are developed in dotnet-core-3.1, nodejs, and python.
+In the same folder, some unit tests are included.
 A folder called "docker" is located in the root of the repo.
-Inside, you'll find 2 dockerfiles to create artifact and run e2e tests locally.
+Inside, you'll find 2 dockerfiles to create artifact and run e2e tests locally for the dotnet-web-api application.
 Both dockerfiles are meant to help you better develop your api locally.

 - **continuous-integration**

   The repo provides a _scripts_ and _.github/workflows_ folders out of the box with all the necessary scripts and workflows.
 This definition includes:

-  - ensuring that all commits in a pull request follow _conventional-commits_.
+  - ensuring that all commits in a pull request follow [conventional-commits](https://www.conventionalcommits.org/en/v1.0.0/).
   - _unit-tests_ pass.
-  - creates and uploads branch artifacts to an s3 bucket from branch
+  - creates and uploads branch artifacts to an s3 bucket.
   - deploys the infrastructure into an aws-account.
   - runs e2e tests.
-  - runs performance tests.

 - **continuous-delivery/deployment**

   Once a pull request is merged into the **main** branch, the workflow _after-merge-workflow_ is launched.
 Here, the workflow

-  - _semantically versions_ the repository, and tags your merge commit with the new version.
+  - [semantically versions](https://semver.org/) the repository, and tags your merge commit with the new version.
   - It also creates and uploads semver artifacts.
   - deploys to an aws-account automatically.
+  - runs performance tests.

 - **End to end testing**

   A folder called _tests_ holds some e2e tests that represent how your client would call the api once deployed.
-Those tests can be run locally using the scripts inside the _docker_ folder.
-Include capability to run e2e tests against an already deployed api in a aws account.
+Allows to run e2e tests against an already deployed api in a aws account.

 - **Performance e2e testing**

-  A folder called _tests_ holds some _performance_ tests as a dotnet core 3.1 console application that "attacks" your deployed API and computes the average response time.
+  A folder called _tests_ holds some _performance_ tests as a dotnet core 3.1 console application that "attacks" your deployed API and computes the average response time for all its endpoints.

+- **clean-up infra after pull request**

+  A workflow called _pull-request-closed-workflow_ will be executed after a pull request is closed (merged or declined).
+This will ensure no residual infrastructure is left in your AWS account.
+Good way to avoid extra charge from Amazon :) ...

 - **manual-infrastructure-destruction**